New — VoxelMind Bench

 What is VoxelMind?

 VoxelMind drops emergent AI inhabitants into player-built sandbox worlds, starting with Minecraft.
-Each inhabitant has persistent memory, an OCEAN personality that drifts from experience, a private map of significant places, and writes a journal each night about what it witnessed.
-Today: one inhabitant per world.
-Roadmap: multi-inhabitant worlds with emergent hierarchies and small societies.
+Each inhabitant has persistent memory, one of ten personality archetypes that deepens from experience, a private map of significant places, and writes a journal each night about what it witnessed.
+Today: one inhabitant on the free plan, several on Bonded and Premium — they share your world and talk to each other.
+Roadmap: the emergent hierarchies and small societies that form between them.

 How is VoxelMind different from Mindcraft, Altera, or Project Voyager?